-Parents afternoon/evenings take place twice per year to give parents the opportunity to come in to College to discuss the progress of their son/daughter.
+Parent's afternoon/evenings take place once per year to give

+parents the opportunity to discuss the progress of their son/daughter.

 Reports are sent out twice per year and inform students/parents on progress against targets and note any concerns.